mustafaulker/SpEnD-v3/README.md

 # SpEnD v3.0
 ## SparQL Endpoint Crawler & Analyzer

-Claws various search engines (e.g. Google, Bing, Yahoo, etc.) with given query keywords.
+Crawls various search engines (e.g. Google, Bing, Yahoo, etc.) with given query keywords.
 Checks if gathered websites is an Endpoint or not, if so stores them in the database. (i.e. MongoDB)